 Oil sands community alliance

-Through our involvement in the Oil Sands Community Alliance, Syncrude continued in 2018 to support this industry-funded group in its work to manage the socio-economic impacts of oil sands development.
+As an active member of the Oil Sands Community Alliance, Syncrude continued in 2019 to support this industry-funded group in its work to manage the socio-economic impacts of oil sands development.
 OSCA focus areas include Indigenous Community Relations, Community Well-Being, Infrastructure and Workforce.
-Work is stewarded by the OSCA Steering Group, and by committees and task groups that focus on community well-being and Aboriginal community relations, as well as various infrastructure matters.
+Work is stewarded by the OSCA Steering Group, and by committees and task groups that focus on community well-being and Indigenous community relations, as well as various infrastructure matters.
 Syncrude employees serve at each level.

 Over $6 million in community investment